 After the death of William The Conqueror his kingdom was divided between his sons: Robert was given Dukedom of Normandy, William II was given the Kingship of England, and Henry was awarded riches.
 This uneasy arrangement was all but certain to cause tension.

 Henry I successfully repaired the crown’s relationship with the Church after it had been so disparaged during the reign of his elder brother.
 For example, he recalled Anselm Archbishop of Canterbury from exile and reinstated long-standing customs.
 Henry’s court also condemned the decadence of William II’s era by ordering new dress codes -all the men of the court were promptly ordered to cut their long hair short.
 He cast William’s unpopular adviser, Ranulf Flambard, to the Tower of London, and Henry elevated the country’s financial and judicial concerns into the capable hands of his trusted adviser, Roger Bishop of Salisbury.
-At this point bureaucracy begins to appear (the word coming from the French writing desk or “bureau”) as the Normans institute detailed forms of administration.
+At this point sophisticated bureaucracy begins to appear in England (the word coming from the French writing desk or “bureau”).

 Shortly after his accession to the crown, Henry’s brother Robert, newly returned from the First Crusade, attempted to lay claim to the English crown but the two settled peaceably with Henry renouncing his claim to Normandy.
-However, as time went by Henry made calculated moves and alliances with the Barons surrounding Normandy, eventually ending in several invasions which led to Robert’s defeat in the early 12th century and imprisonment until his death in 1134.
+However, as time went by Henry made calculated moves and alliances with the Barons surrounding Normandy, eventually ending in several invasions which led to Robert’s defeat in the early 12th century.
+He was imprisoned until his death in 1134.
 Thus, Henry was successful in reuniting his father’s realms.
-The Chronicler of the Anglo-Saxon Chronicle honored Henry with the title “Lion of Justice” as the people called him in his day, because he successfully reunited the lands of England, Normandy, and Maine (a province of France).
+The Chronicler of the Anglo-Saxon Chronicle honored Henry with the title “Lion of Justice” as the people often called him in his day, because he successfully reunited the lands of England, Normandy, and Maine (a province of France).

-Henry was a strong but opportunistic monarch, yet medieval historians have disparaged him for being a licentious king, siring more bastards than any other English monarch (over 20 from six different mistresses).
+Henry was a strong but opportunistic monarch, yet medieval historians have disparaged him for being a licentious king.
+He sired more bastards than any other English monarch (over twenty illegitimate children from six different mistresses).
 Certain historians like William of Malmesbury tried in vain to mask his character flaws by suggesting the good king merely desired more children.

-At any rate, Henry I spent his greying elder years securing promises of submission to the authority of Maud in an effort to prevent civil war after his death.
-At one point he summoned all the barons to receive their sworn allegiances to Maud, and after thirty years of peace and security across the English isle, Henry I died unexpectedly on December 1, 1135.
+At any rate, Henry I spent his greying elder years securing promises of submission to Matilda’s succession in an effort to prevent a future civil war.
+At one point, he summoned all the barons to receive their sworn allegiances to Matilda.
+Henry had maintained thirty years of relative peace and security across the English isle.
+While abroad in 1135 he fell ill and died unexpectedly, perhaps to due to complications from eating excessive lampreys (fish).

-However, immediately following the death of Henry I, the chaotic era became known to latter day historians as “The Anarchy.”
-Maud was away in Anjou with her husband when the elder King Henry I passed on, and immediately Stephen (Henry’s nephew and Count of Blois, grandson of William The Conqueror) charged toward London and claimed the crown.
-Stephen’s rulership brought deep divisions among the barons (including fierce opposition from Henry’s bastard son Robert of Gloucester who was a loyalist of Maud) and the decisive choice was made by the Church regarding Stephen.
-Meanwhile, King David of Scotland (Maud’s uncle) invaded from the north and took Northumbria, but the Archbishop of York mustered his forces and fought a ferocious battle against the invaders called the Battle of the Standard.
+Immediately following the death of Henry I, the stability fell into disarray.
+The chaotic era became known to latter day historians as “The Anarchy.”
+Matilda was away in Anjou with her husband when the elder King Henry died, and immediately Stephen (Henry’s nephew and Count of Blois, grandson of William The Conqueror) charged toward London from Normandy and claimed the crown.
+He had previously sworn allegiance to Matilda.
+Stephen’s rulership brought deep divisions among the barons (including fierce opposition from Henry’s bastard son Robert of Gloucester who was a loyalist of Matilda) and the decisive choice to crown Stephen was made by the Church regarding Stephen.
+Meanwhile, King David of Scotland (Matilda’s uncle) invaded England from the north and took Northumbria, but the Archbishop of York mustered his forces and fought a ferocious battle against the invaders called the Battle of the Standard.
 It became the prelude to civil war.

-In 1139, Maud freed herself from entanglements in France and returned to England to claim the throne.
-Many of the barons, dismayed by Stephen’s weaknesses (Stephen, as it turned out, made a better soldier than a king), joined forces with Maud along with the Church and in 1141 a general rebellion broke out against Stephen -he was imprisoned at the Battle of Lincoln, a battle which saw Stephen overwhelmed while trying to storm the castle at Lincoln.
-Stephen’s own brother joined Maud’s side.
-During this period, the barons took advantage of the lack of leadership by claiming any and all riches for themselves according the Anglo-Saxon Chronicle.
-They stole themselves away into vast castles throughout the countryside.
-However, thanks to the quick work of Stephen’s Empress (also named Matilda) Stephen was released from prison and he narrowly escaped recapture.
+In 1139, Matilda freed herself from entanglements in France and returned to England to claim the throne.
+Many of the barons, dismayed by Stephen’s weaknesses (Stephen, as it turned out, made a better soldier than a king), joined forces with Matilda along with the Church and in 1141 a general rebellion broke out against Stephen.
+He was imprisoned at the Battle of Lincoln, a battle which saw Stephen overwhelmed while trying to storm the castle at Lincoln.
+Stephen’s own brother, Henry the Bishop of Winchester, joined Matilda’s side.
+During this period, the barons took advantage of the lack of leadership by claiming any and all riches for themselves according to the Anglo-Saxon Chronicle.
+They stole themselves away into vast castles throughout the countryside to bide their time while country tore itself apart.
+However, thanks to the quick work of Stephen’s wife (who was also named Matilda) Stephen was released from prison and he narrowly escaped recapture.

-Despite not having a coronation ceremony, Maud was the de facto ruler of England for several months in 1141, however London rose up in open rebellion and forced Maud out of the city.
-The Anglo-Saxon Chronicler describes Maud as haughty and intolerable -an arrogant and cold ruler.
-Meanwhile, the entire region fell into a chaotic civil war for six more years, and with the death of Robert of Gloucester (Henry I’s bastard son) all eyes fell on Maud’s young son, Prince Henry.
-Eventually, Maud left England and returned to Normandy where her son’s powerful kingdom was on the rise, but she never stopped advocating for Henry’s accession to the throne in England.
-In November 1153 it was the Church who brought the two sides together with the signing of the Treaty of Winchester, a treaty which forced Stephen to recognize Prince Henry as his heir.
-Within a year Stephen would be dead (perhaps an intestinal infection, though some suspect poison) and Henry of Anjou (son of Matilda) was set to become king.
+Throughout this conflict mistakes were made on both sides.
+Despite not having a coronation ceremony, Matilda was the de facto ruler of England for several months in 1141, however London rose up in open rebellion and forced Matilda out of the city.
+She was accustomed to ruling imperiously and the city was loyal to Stephen.
+The Anglo-Saxon Chronicler describes Matilda as haughty and intolerable -an arrogant and cold ruler.
+The entire region fell into a chaotic civil war for six more years, and with the death of Robert of Gloucester (Henry I’s bastard son) all eyes fell on Matilda’s young son, Prince Henry to bring law and order back to the land.
+Eventually, Matilda left England and returned to Normandy where her son’s powerful kingdom was on the rise, but she never stopped advocating for Henry’s accession to the throne in England.
+In November 1153 it was the Church that brought the two sides together with the signing of the Treaty of Winchester, a treaty which forced Stephen to recognize Prince Henry as his heir.
+Within a year Stephen would be dead (perhaps due to an intestinal infection, though some suspect poison) and Henry of Anjou (son of Matilda) was set to become king.

 Timeline of the Norman Monarchs: